 Trapped Inside Your Own Body

-According to the American Foundation for Suicide Prevention and the Williams Institute, 41 percent of transgender and gender nonconforming individuals attempt suicide at some point in their lives.
+According to the American Foundation for Suicide Prevention and the Williams Institute, 51% percent of transgender and gender nonconforming individuals attempt suicide within a given year.
 Adolescents with identity issues are more likely to be depressed, anxious, or suicidal.
-This is because they have feelings of varying degrees of being mismatch between their preferred gender and their developing bodies.
+This is because they have feelings of varying degrees of being mismatched between their preferred gender and their developing bodies.

 Gender dysphoria is a complicated subject for some individuals.
-It is important for parents to be supportive when a child is struggling with these types of body issues.
-If your son or daughter has decided to share their true self with you on this topic, congratulations.
-It is a gift because they wants you to know who they really are.
+It is essential for parents to be supportive when a child is struggling with these types of body issues.
+Congratulations if your son or daughter has decided to share their true self with you on this topic.
+It is a gift because they want you to know who they really are.
 But if you are asking yourself as a parent, what now, here are a few tips we’d like to share:

 - First, and most important of all, tell them you love them.
 Let them know how proud you are of them for sharing themselves with you.
 Unconditional love should be the foundation for all children, despite what they are going through.